-There are queer female singers, and then there are songs about queer women.
-Queer female singers are often trailblazing pioneers who have battled overt and covert discrimination in the male-dominated music industry to perform and release their music.
-While they span all genres, historically, they have tended to be most commonly found in the indie, folk and rock genres, with a growing presence on the rap scene.
+There are lesbian singers, and then there are songs about lesbians.
+Lesbian singers are often trailblazing pioneers who have battled overt and covert discrimination in the male-dominated music industry to perform and release their music.
+While they span all genres, historically they have tended to be most commonly found in the indie, folk and rock genres, with a growing presence on the rap scene.
 For a variety of reasons, most have not heard their songs played commercially on the radio.

 Except for that statistically anomalous trend since the mid-2000s in which almost every female American pop singer under or near the age of 30 has come out as some form of sexually fluid, including Christina Aguilera, Kesha, Fergie , Lady Gaga, Demi Lovato and Miley Cyrus.
 Not to mention a few singers who haven’t officially come out but seem to be somewhere along the Kinsey scale, like Rihanna and Britney Spears.
 Based on this list, if you listen to pop music, the radio is filled with queer female singers.

 Then there are songs sung by women about being in love with or attracted to other women.
 These songs may or may not be sung by lesbian or bi women, although they normally are.
 While these songs exist in many genres, even if only in small numbers, the odds of hearing one on the radio is almost nil, even when the singer is an A-Lister (though you’ll probably have better luck in Australia hearing Missy Higgins on the radio).
 In the last 15 years, the only singles released in the US in which the singer overtly references an attraction to another woman have been in pop songs, and there were few of those at that: t.A.T.u’s “All the Things She Said,” Katy Perry’s “I Kissed a Girl,” Lady Gaga’s “Pokerface,” and Demi Lovato’s “Cool for the Summer.”